floriankimmel/podflow/README.md

 podflow open
 ```

-The open command opens the current episode in wordpress in your browser
+The open command opens the current episode in WordPress in your browser.

 ## 💻 State

 ```bash
 podflow state
 ```

-The state command shows you the current state of the episode in a human readable way.
+The state command shows you the current state of the episode in a human-readable way.
 ### How does it work?

-Sometimes services are not available and errors can happen.
-Therefore podflow is statefull and
-makes executing the command again and again very easy.
-Everyting that already happened successfully
-will be remember in `{{folderName}}.state.yml` which makes it possible for podflow to continue where it left off.
+Sometimes services are not available, and errors can happen.
+Therefore, Podflow is stateful and makes executing the command again and again very easy.
+Everything that has already happened successfully will be remembered in `{{folderName}}.state.yml`, which makes it possible for Podflow to continue where it left off.

 ### 🧑‍💻 Wordpress
 ```yml